Zhu-Yifan/EcoSysModel/README.md

 ### Introduction

-This repository contains my work from the course < Mathematical Modeling of Marine Ecosystems> by Prof.Eileen Hoffman
+This repository contains my work from the course < Mathematical Modeling of Marine Ecosystems> taught by Prof. Eileen Hofmann

 ### Table of content
 |           Module            |                                                where                                                |    Comments                                |